 “I want to be a machine” cried JOHN FOXX as far back as 1977 on the first ‘Ultravox!’ album.
 Starting off side two of ‘Metamatic’, the former Dennis Leigh realised his mechanised JG Ballard inspired electro theories and went up to the next level with ‘A New Kind of Man’.
 Is it about genetically modified humans or homo superiors?
 Who knows?
 But the chilling Elka string machine and frightening detuned synthetics made it a distinctly new kind of song in a brave new world.

-Available on the CD ‘Metamatic’ via Edsel Records
+Available on the JOHN FOXX album ‘Metamatic’ via Edsel Records

 JAPAN Swing (1980)

-Label less in 1980, JAPAN found a welcoming refuge at Virgin Records who released their fourth album ‘Gentlemen Take Polaroids’.
-One of the album’s best numbers was ‘Swing’ which combined David Sylvian’s muzak travelogue with Richard Barbieri’s Oriental synth textures which were to come to the fore on their final album ‘Tin Drum’.
+JAPAN found a refuge at Virgin Records who released their fourth album ‘Gentlemen Take Polaroids’.
+One of its best numbers was ‘Swing’ which combined David Sylvian’s muzak travelogue with Richard Barbieri’s Oriental synth textures.
 It was probably one of the last times JAPAN were fully as one.
 Guitarist Rob Dean made a full contribution before being forced out of the album’s sessions while the rhythm section of the late Mick Karn and Steve Jansen were amazingly fluid over the drum machine bossa nova.
-Any single release of ‘Swing’ would have needed to shave off three of its six and a half minutes but a promo video was prepared, so it must have been a possibility.

-Available on the CD ‘Gentlemen Take Polaroids’ via Virgin Records
+Available on the JAPAN album ‘Gentlemen Take Polaroids’ via Virgin Records

 JOY DIVISION Isolation (1980)

-OK, so JOY DIVISION never took singles from albums but what if they had?
+OK, so JOY DIVISION never took singles from their albums but what if they had?
 This would have been a contender.
-Featuring an ARP Omni and an early version of the Simmons drum synthesizer, ‘Isolation’ was the most electronic track JOY DIVISION ever recorded although Hooky’s bass ensured there was a punk rock edge.
-This new direction was brought into the band by Ian Curtis via his love of KRAFTWERK’s ‘Trans Europe Express’.
-When NEW ORDER reformed for the first time in 1998, a drum ‘n’ bass flavoured rework of ‘Isolation’ was part of the live set while the track has also been covered by rockier acts such as SMASHING PUMPKINS and THERAPY?
+Featuring an ARP Omni and an early version of the Simmons drum synthesizer, ‘Isolation’ was the most electronic track JOY DIVISION ever recorded although Hooky’s bass ensured there was a gritty punk rock edge.
+When NEW ORDER reformed for the first time in 1998, a drum ‘n’ bass flavoured rework of ‘Isolation’ was part of the live set.

-Available on the CD ‘Closer’ via WEA Records
+Available on the JOY DIVISION album ‘Closer’ via WEA Records

 THE HUMAN LEAGUE The Things That Dreams Are Made Of (1981)